Fabián Bustos: Santos

 On 25 February 2022, Santos announced the signing of Bustos as manager, with his contract to be signed in the following days.
 On 7 July, after just one win in 13 matches, he was sacked.

 Return to Barcelona SC

 On 5 September 2022, Bustos returned to his former club Barcelona in the place of departing Jorge Célico.
 He resigned on 4 June of the following year, after a 3–1 loss to rivals Emelec.

 América Mineiro

 On 9 August 2023, Bustos returned to Brazil and its top tier, after being named head coach of América Mineiro.
 On 9 November, after the club's relegation, he was dismissed.

 Universitario de Deportes

 On 30 December 2023, Bustos was announced as the head coach of Universitario de Deportes.
 He led the club to the 2024 title, after winning both the Apertura and the Clausura, but left on 14 April 2025.

 Olimpia

 On 17 April 2025, Bustos was announced as manager of Olimpia in Paraguay.
+He was dismissed on 14 July 2025, following a loss to Sportivo Trinidense on the second matchday of the 2025 Clausura tournament.

+Millonarios

+On 1 February 2026, Bustos was announced as manager of Colombian side Millonarios, replacing Hernán Torres.
+Seven months later, he was dismissed by the club.